cbrgm/telegram-robot-rss/README.md

 Blue RSS has an easy-to-use user interface to get started.
 Write the @bluerssbot via telegram.
 Use the following commands to manage your subscriptions:

+* Controls
+  - `/start` - Activates the bot.
+If you have subscribed to RSS feeds, you will receive news from now on
+  - `/stop` - Deactivates the bot.
+You won't receive any messages from the bot until you activate the bot again using the start comand
+* RSS Management
+  - `/add <url> <entryname>` - Adds a new subscription to your list.
+  - `/remove <entryname>` - Removes an exisiting subscription from your list.
+  - `/list` - Shows all your subscriptions as a list.
+* Other
+  - `/about` - Shows some information about BlueRSS Bot

 ## Feature Request and Contributing

 ## Installation